microsoft/react-native-windows-samples/docs/nuget.md

 > Disclaimer: There are known compatibility issues with [community modules](supported-community-modules.md), as they still rely on building the shared code from source.
 So the solution still needs to have all the source projects which puts all the build performance problems back.

-> Disclaimer: NuGet packages are not compatible with experimental feature [WinUI 3](winui3.md).

 The benefit of using NuGet packages is that you get improved compilation times for your Windows project and can develop on a less powerful computer.

 The other benefit will be that it will be easier to update your projects to future versions or react-native-windows.